orreries/NLP-AAVE_OMA/README.md

 ## Project Description:
 This project analyzes the incorporation of African American Vernacular English (AAVE) into popular scripted media.
-Using Natural Language Processing (NLP) techniques, this project will utilize a model to assess the semantic similarity between around 300 comedy movie scripts and the AAVE Corpus.
-An accompanying sentiment analysis to examine the overall positive or negative usage of AAVE phrases will also be implemented.
+Using Natural Language Processing (NLP) techniques, this project will utilize a model to assess the semantic similarity between comedy movie scripts and the AAVE Corpus.

 ## Rationale Statement:
 This project is being used to interrogate the way that AAVE is assimilated into the wider English lexicon.
 AAVE